e-kwsm/chemicaljson/chemicaljson.md

 ## Purpose

 The purppose here is to document the format, provide an [open specification][openspec], establish what is required or optional, and to provide a living spefication as we extend the format.
-There is other work in the NWChem JSON project to develop a format that can be used to replace traditional log files in NWChem, and very early ideas on how to integrate JSON-LD into these JSON formats in order to offer a semantically rich format.
+There is other work in the [NWChem JSON][nwchemjson] project to develop a format that can be used to replace traditional log files in NWChem, and very early ideas on how to integrate JSON-LD into these JSON formats in order to offer a semantically rich format.
 This will ideally reuse some of the previous work done in the [CML format][CML] for XML.

 ## Motivation